 Russia's war with Ukraine is devastating for Ukraine's war on TB

-"We have 20 patients we can't find, so we don't know if they are alive or not," says Dr. Olha Konstantynovksa.
+"We have 20 patients we can't find, so we don't know if they are alive or not," says Dr. Olha Konstantynovska.

 She's referring to the tuberculosis patients under her care in Kharkiv, where, as in much of Ukraine, the Russian war has disrupted lives – including her own.
 She and her three daughters evacuated to her father's home about 20 miles away after a bomb hit a building down the street from their apartment.